-D. Attendance Officer

-- The principal or the principal's designee at each of the district's schools is designated to deal with matters relating to school attendance and truancy. - The "School Attendance Officer" of each school shall determine daily which pupils enrolled in the school are absent from school and whether that absence is excused. s.118.16(2)(a) - Annually, on or before June 15, each principal shall determine how many pupils enrolled in their school were absent in the previous year and whether the absences were excused.
-This information will be submitted to the district administrator, who shall notify the state superintendent of the determination. s.118.16(2)(b)

-In cases of truancy, the school attendance office shall follow the administrative rules for handling truancy.

-E. Teacher Responsibility

-- Teachers are required to submit daily attendance reports to the School Attendance Officer on all pupils under their charge. s.118.18 - Teachers are required to emphasize the importance and necessity of good attendance.
+- D. Attendance Officer - 1.
+The principal or the principal's designee at each of the district's schools is designated to deal with matters relating to school attendance and truancy. - 2.
+The "School Attendance Officer" of each school shall determine daily which pupils enrolled in the school are absent from school and whether that absence is excused. s.118.16(2)(a) - 3.
+In cases of truancy, the school attendance office shall follow the administrative rules for handling truancy. - E. Teacher Responsibility - 1.
+Teachers are required to submit daily attendance reports to the School Attendance Officer on all pupils under their charge. s.118.18 - 2.
+Teachers are required to emphasize the importance and necessity of good attendance.
 Classroom procedures and grading requirements will be developed which reflect the effect class attendance has on student progress.
 However, no pupil shall be denied credit in a course or subject solely because of his/her unexcused absence from school.

-CROSS REFERENCE: Administrative Rule - 5113(R)
+CROSS REFERENCE: Administrative Rule - 5113(R) Student Handbooks